5 tips to improve your French listening

 Spelling words with silent letters is one of the biggest challenges when learning the French language.
 For instance, do you know that the letter -e is pronounced in the word mercredi (pronounced: /mɛʀkʀədi/) but it isn’t pronounced in the word samedi (pronounced: /samdi/)?

 It’s one of the many rules that you must understand.
 In some French words, only a few of the letters are actually pronounced!
 The most common unpronounced letter in French is the letter -e.
 Here are two of the many rules of the pronunciation of the letter -e:

 - Within a group, the letter -e generally is pronounced if it’s preceded by two or more pronounced consonants.
-Otherwise, the statement would not be articulated properly in a good French pronunciation.
+Otherwise, the statement would not be articulated properly in good French pronunciation.
 For instance, you cannot say “mercrdi”.

-- Another example: at the end of a group, the letter -e is usually not pronounced in standard French.
+- Another example: at the end of a group, the letter -e is not pronounced in standard French.
 For example, “une table” is pronounced /yn.tabl/.

 You need to learn the rules of the pronunciation of the letter -e (here is a video lesson on the pronunciation of the letter e in French).

 - First, learn the rules of the pronunciation of the letter -e;